 -

-- NIST has indicated that there will be no official statement on when the next solicitation will be released until reauthorization.
+- NIST has not released an official statement on when the next solicitation will be released.

 - NIST typically has one Phase I submission deadline (December; $100,000) and one Phase II submission deadline (June; $400,000) per Fiscal Year.